Karen J Williams

 In addition, Karen participates in short CPD courses periodically throughout the year.

 Karen has wide experience in both short and long-term work with adult clients.
 She has worked for a number of agencies in and around London including over two years of voluntary counselling work with NHS patients in the IAPT service at a GP surgery.
-She continues to consult with private clients in London and Glastonbury.
+She continues to consult with private clients in London.

 Specialises in Working with Depression, Anxiety, and Psychological Trauma